How often should you change synthetic oil?

-Because your oil works hard, it’s important to know when that oil and its filter, needs to be changed.
+Because your oil works hard, it’s important to know when that oil and its filter need to be changed.
 There was a time when local service stations and oil change franchisees recommended changing your car’s oil and replacing filters every 3,000 miles.
 That rule of thumb might have come partly from a marketing ploy.
-No matter, today’s fully synthetic motor oil often last two to three times as long as conventional motor oil.
+No matter, today’s fully synthetic motor oil often lasts two to three times as long as conventional motor oil.

-Tabitha Ruhl, Manager of Joplin Transmission and Auto Center, says there’s two different time frames when the oil in your vehicle needs changed, and it all depends on the oil your vehicle uses.
+Tabitha Ruhl, Manager of Joplin Transmission and Auto Center, said there are two different time frames when the oil in your vehicle needs to be changed, and it all depends on the oil your car uses.

 Conventional or Semi-Synthetic Oil